philipmatusiak/CopilotClass1/README.md

 6. Install CoPilot Extension into VS Code and authorize an app.
 7. Configure Github to save your files.

-7. Ready to go with adding a comment and learning how to use CoPilot.
+8. Ready to go with adding a comment and learning how to use CoPilot.
+   Create a simple web app with 2 fields and save the data.